MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 ```
 <br>

-The check for if someone is logged in at all is overridden by the `auth` middleware, If I didn't use *auth*, a non logged in user will see the message and not the log in page.
+The check for if someone is logged in at all is overridden by the `auth` middleware, If I didn't use *auth*, a non-logged in user will see the message and not the log in page.
 <br>

  Now I have both middleware files set up, I need access to them.
 I edited the `Kernel.php` file accordingly: